Finite-volume scattering on the left-hand cut: Finite-volume formalism

 As we discuss in more detail in appendix~\ref{app:BS_kernel_sing}, this can lead to singularities in the partly off-shell Bethe-Salpeter kernel that do not correspond to singularities of $C_L(P)$.
 This is an artifact of the partial off-shellness and can be treated most easily by defining an auxiliary Bethe-Salpeter kernel, denoted by $B^{\mathfrak{T}}(P,p,p')$, in which all $u$-channel exchanges are replaced by $t$-channel exchanges.

-The explicit construction of this kernel is given in appendix~\ref{app:BS_kernel_sing} so we do not provide the details here, but only emphasize three key properties: First, $B^{\mathfrak T}(P,p,p')$, like $ \mathcal T(P,p,p')$ in eq.~\eqref{eq:tchan_ker_finite_volume}, has no singularities on the real $s$-axis when kinematics are assigned in the partially off-shell manner of Case 2 and Case 4 (the angular-momentum projected counterpart).
-This follows from the discussion for a generic $t$-channel diagram above and is detailed in appendix~\ref{app:BS_kernel_sing}.
-Second, $B^{\mathfrak T}(P,p,p')$ does have singularities for fully on-shell, e.g.~Case 5 kinematics, in the subthreshold regime.
-For $(2 M_N)^2 - (2M_\pi)^2 < s < (2 M_N + M_\pi)^2$, these singularities are completely captured by $\mathcal T(P,p,p')$.
+The explicit construction of this kernel is given in appendix~\ref{app:BS_kernel_sing}, so we do not provide the details here, but only emphasize three key properties: First, $B^{\mathfrak T}(P,p,p')$, like $ \mathcal T(P,p,p')$ in eq.~\eqref{eq:tchan_ker_finite_volume}, has no singularities on the real $s$-axis when kinematics are assigned in the partially off-shell manner of Case 2 and Case 4.
+Second, $B^{\mathfrak T}(P,p,p')$ does have singularities for fully on-shell kinematics, in the subthreshold regime, and for $(2 M_N)^2 - (2M_\pi)^2 < s < (2 M_N)^2 - M_\pi^2$, these are completely captured by $\mathcal T(P,p,p')$.
 Third, the auxiliary kernel is equal to the original Bethe-Salpeter kernel after symmetrization: